olegv142/esp32-ble-uart-mx/README.md

 * proceed with flashing in Arduino

 ## Host API
 The host API implementation for python may be found in **python/ble_multi_adapter.py**.
-Currently only hardware serial link is supported.
-Note that USB CDC link typically receives some debug information during ESP32 boot so its useful mostly for testing and debugging (unless the ESP32 chip has another USB adapter as S3 for example).
-Yet USB CDC may be sufficient for applications that don't need to read from the adapter at all.
-Consider for example an application that need to send some telemetry information for connected central device.
-It may just open USB serial port and keep sending telemetry data packets to it prefixed by '>' symbol and terminated by new line symbol.
+It supports all protocol variants using either physical serial port or USB CDC.
+Be ware that USB CDC link typically receives some debug information during ESP32 boot.
+So its better to use stream tags to filter out that messages not related to the adapter or just use it only for data transmission.

 ## Testing

 ### The hard way
-There are pair of test scripts **multi_echo.py** and **multi_echo_long.py** in **python** folder sending packets to other side that is expected to echo them back.
-One may use ECHO compilation option to echo data right on the device or use **central_echo.py** script for that purpose.
+The **multi_echo_long.py** script in **python** folder is sending packets to other side that is expected to echo them back.
+One may use ECHO compilation option to echo data right on the device.

 ### The quick way
 If you have only one ESP32 module and want to test **ble_uart_mx** adapter do the following: